appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 <dd>

-Connects the JSON Form widget to your datasource, allowing you to add new records or edit existing ones.
-To connect your datasource to the JSON Form, click on **Generate Form** and select your datasource or query.
+Connects the JSON Form to your datasource or widget, allowing you to add new records or edit existing ones.
+To bind data to the JSON Form, click on **Generate Form** and select either a datasource, query, or widget.

 If you don't have a query, you can choose your datasource, select the desired table or collection, and specify the identifiable property.
-Appsmith automatically generates a customized JSON form for your datasource and creates an insert query connected to the **onSubmit** event.
+Appsmith automatically generates a customized JSON form for your datasource and creates an insert or update query connected to the **onSubmit** event.

 * **Select table/collection:** enables the selection of the relevant table or collection type corresponding to the datasource.